-- proximity switch input for speed signal frequencies below 100 Hz;
+- proximity switch input for speed signal frequencies below 100 Hz

-- tandem actuator outputs:
+- tandem actuator outputs

-- speed filter.
+- speed filter

+- six-breakpoint torque limiter

-These models of the 701A Digital Speed Control are available with the following option combinations.
+These models of the 701 Digital Speed Control are available with the following option combinations.
 The part number is stamped on the identification tag on the front of the control.